furkansarikaya/FS.Transport.AMQP/docs/examples/README.md

-# FS.RabbitMQ Examples
+# FS.StreamFlow Examples

-This directory contains comprehensive examples demonstrating various use cases and patterns with FS.RabbitMQ.
+This directory contains comprehensive examples demonstrating various use cases and patterns with FS.StreamFlow.

 ## 📁 Examples Overview